Noise control: Sources

 A variety of measures aim to reduce hazardous noise at its source.
 Programs such as Buy Quiet and the National Institute for Occupational Safety and Health (NIOSH) Prevention through design promote research and design of quiet equipment and renovation and replacement of older hazardous equipment with modern technologies.

 Path

 The principle of noise reduction through pathway modifications applies to the alteration of direct and indirect pathways for noise.
 Noise that travels across reflective surfaces, such as smooth floors, can be hazardous.
-Pathway alterations include physical materials, such as foam, absorb sound and walls to provide a sound barrier that modifies existing systems that decrease hazardous noise.
+Pathway alterations include physical materials, such as foam, that absorb sound and walls to provide a sound barrier that modifies existing systems that decrease hazardous noise.
 Sound dampening enclosures for loud equipment and isolation chambers from which workers can remotely control equipment can also be designed.
 These methods prevent sound from traveling along a path to the worker or other listeners.

 Receiver

 In the industrial or commercial setting, workers must comply with the appropriate Hearing conservation program.
 Administrative controls, such as the restriction of personnel in noisy areas, prevents unnecessary noise exposure.
 Personal protective equipment such as foam ear plugs or ear muffs to attenuate sound provide a last line of defense for the listener.